TELUS Digital - AI Platform

 My Availability

-After multiple iterations and collaborative feedback sessions with product managers, production team members, and the development team, I refined the design by incorporating feedback and ensuring alignment with product goals.
-Once the key aspects were finalized, I proceeded with prototyping to create a more interactive and tangible representation of the final product.
+After collaborating with project managers, production team members, and developers through several feedback sessions, I refined the design to align with product goals.
+Once the key aspects were finalized, I moved on to prototyping to create an interactive representation of the final product.

 Prototyping